 - In person or online?
 I prefer to do the interviews in person to allow me the opportunity to ask follow-up questions on the spot.
 Sitting with someone and talking through the questions gives you the opportunity to also watch their reactions or pauses after each question.
 This can indicate whether some topics may be sensitive to the interviewee and again you could choose to ask more questions to better understand the issues at hand.

 - The right number of questions.
 It is important that the interviews do not become exhausting.
 Accept that you will not be able to ask every single question that you may have for the planned participants before the session.
 Some questions are best worked out by the group at the session.
 Be very selective and critical – ask only questions which will help you prepare for the session.
 The interviews are not intended to replace the planned group/team session.

-The questions in the resource range from understanding expectations to identifying possible issues that the team needs to address and includes some questions which may help with understanding possible risks that identified obstacles could pose to team success.
-Some of the questions are also specifically there to help a planned participant envisage himself or herself being a positive contributor to the success of the session.
+The questions in the (download available above) resource range from understanding expectations to identifying possible issues that the team needs to address.
+It includes some questions which may help with understanding possible issues that could pose an obstacle to team success.
+Some of the questions are also specifically there to help team session participants envisage themselves being a positive contributor to the success of the session.

 I do not suggest that all of the questions would be relevant to every session that you would plan, as the facilitator.
 Instead, I suggest that you use the ones that make the most sense for the session you are working on and feel free to add additional questions as needed in order to improve your understanding in the relevant areas that the session needs to cover.

 Finally, it is important to realize that just the fact that you are asking questions and providing interviewees an opportunity to discuss their thoughts and impressions is in itself already a change management intervention.
 You are setting the scene for the session and helping to shape participation before the session.
 This could greatly enhance group dynamics and ensure the success of the planned session.